Mercury13/unicodia-sesh/svg-my/rationale.md

 - 132F4: old S29 from intestine
 - 132F5: made for myself, nicer
 - 132F9: had good optimized ankh
+- 13300: based on 01
+- 13301: consistency, one of the waves was too long, fork larger and sleeker
 - 13304: made from scratch, taking flail from 132EC
 - 13314: extracted from some Anubis
 - 13315: made from cowhide pierced by arrow